OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 We will notify you as appropriate if we make material changes to this WhatsApp Payments Privacy Policy and will update the Last Modified date at the top of this WhatsApp Payments Privacy Policy accordingly.
 Your continued use of Payments after the publication in our Website of the revised WhatsApp Payments Privacy Policy shall be understood as an acceptance of the revised WhatsApp Payments Privacy Policy.
 We also recommend that you periodically visit our site in order to be informed of any changes to this WhatsApp Payments Privacy Policy.

-WhatsApp Payments Terms of Service - IndiaLast modified: July 9, 2018 (archived versions)
+WhatsApp Payments Terms of Service - IndiaLast modified: August 10, 2020 (archived versions)

 WhatsApp Inc. (“WhatsApp,” “our,” “we,” or “us”) provides messaging, Internet calling, and other services to users around the world, including the ability to send and receive payments through designated payment service providers (“PSPs”) in India (“Payments”) via Unified Payments Interface (“UPI”) developed by the National Payments Corporation of India (“NPCI”).
 Payments is a “Service” as defined in the WhatsApp Terms of Service (“Terms”), and the following WhatsApp Payments Terms of Service (“Payments Terms”) supplement the Terms and apply to your use of Payments.
 You agree to the Payments Terms when you use Payments.